-- Course 1: "Umgang mit Wissen in mehrsprachigen Kontexten" [dealing with knowledge in multilingual contexts] - Course 2: "Analyse socio-spatiale transfrontalière" [socio-spatial cross-border analysis]
+- Course 1: "Umgang mit Wissen in mehrsprachigen Kontexten" [Dealing with knowledge in multilingual contexts] (University of Luxembourg) - Course 2: "Analyse socio-spatiale transfrontalière" [Socio-spatial cross-border analysis] (University of Lorraine)

-- critically question and raise their awareness for linguistic and cultural diversity, - recognize signs for multilingualism in the region (Linguistic Landscape), - become aware of the importance of linguistic, social, and national borders, e.g. for the working world, - make use of different possibilities of multilingual communication, - comprehend different scenarios of implicit and explicit language policies, - make their own proposals on the language management in exactly defined contexts, - follow and evaluate different approaches to socio-spatial diversity, - comprehend cross-border spaces and objects with regard to the aspect of social relationships, - make use of different methods of data collection.
+- critically question and raise their awareness for linguistic and cultural diversity, - recognize signs for multilingualism in the region (Linguistic Landscape), - become aware of the importance of linguistic, social, and national borders, e.g. for the working world, - make use of different possibilities of multilingual communication. - comprehend different scenarios of implicit and explicit language policies, - make their own proposals on the language management in exactly defined contexts, - follow and evaluate different approaches to sociospatial diversity, - comprehend cross-border spaces and objects with regard to the aspect of social relationships, - make use of different methods of data collection.